 For each predicate group, the predicate table has two columns: one to store the operator of the predicate and the other to store the constant on the right-hand side of the predicate.
-For a predicate in an expression, its operator and the right-hand side constant are stored under the corresponding columns of the predicate group.
-The predicates that do not fall into one of the preconfigured groups are preserved in their original form and stored in a VARCHAR2 column of the predicate table as sparse predicates.
-(For the example in Figure 11-1, the predicates on Mileage and Year fall in this category.)
-The predicates with IN lists and the predicates with a varying right-hand side (not a constant) are implicitly treated as sparse predicates.
-Native indexes are created on the predicate table as described in Section 11.4.
+For a predicate in an expression, Expression Filter stores its operator and the right-hand side constant under the corresponding columns of the predicate group.
+The predicates that do not fall into one of the preconfigured groups are preserved in their original form and Expression Filter stores them in a VARCHAR2 column of the predicate table as sparse predicates.
+(For the example in Figure 12-1, the predicates on Mileage and Year fall in this category.)
+Expression Filter implicitly treats the predicates with IN lists and the predicates with a varying right-hand side (not a constant) as sparse predicates.
+Expression Filter creates native indexes on the predicate table as described in Section 12.4.

-11.4 Index Processing
+12.4 Index Processing

-To evaluate a data item for a set of expressions, the left-hand side of each predicate group in the data item is computed and its value is compared with the corresponding constants stored in the predicate table using an appropriate operator.
-For example, using the predicate table, if HORSEPOWER ('TAURUS', 2001) returns 153, then the predicates satisfying this value are those interested in horsepower equal to 153 or those interested in horsepower greater than a value that is below 153, and so on.
-If the operators and right-hand side constants of the previous group are stored in the G3_OP and G3_RHS columns of the predicate table (in Figure 11-1), then the following query on the predicate table identifies the rows that satisfy this group of predicates:
+To evaluate a data item for a set of expressions, Expression Filter computes the left-hand side of each predicate group in the data item and compares its value with the corresponding constants stored in the predicate table using an appropriate operator.
+For example, using the predicate table, if HORSEPOWER('TAURUS', 2001) returns 153, then the predicates satisfying this value are those interested in horsepower equal to 153 or those interested in horsepower greater than a value that is below 153, and so on.
+If the operators and right-hand side constants of the previous group are stored in the G3_OP and G3_RHS columns of the predicate table (in Figure 12-1), then the following query on the predicate table identifies the rows that satisfy this group of predicates: